krzychb/toit-samples/climate-tft/README.md

 ### Test PIR Sensor

-In this step we are going to check if PIR sensor is operational.
-If motion is detected then backlight of TFT screen of ESP-WROVER-KIT will turn on for one second.
+In this step, we are going to check if PIR sensor is operational.
+If the motion is detected then backlight of TFT screen of ESP-WROVER-KIT will turn on for one second.
 If there is no motion the screen will be off.

 Connect PIR sensor to [Main I/O Connector / JP1](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-wrover-kit.html#main-i-o-connector-jp1) of ESP-WROVER-KIT: